neelsmith/citable-texts/README.md

-# citable-texts
+# Hands-on citable texts

-Hands-on introduction to fundamental concepts for working with citable texts.
+Hands-on introduction to fundamental concepts for working with citable texts, using Pluto notebooks to introduce:

-Pluto notebooks:
+- citation
+- citable corpora
+- tokenization

--
+- morphological analysis